bzg/woof/resources/md/howto.md

     fixed (for a bug), canceled or done in any fashion.

-## STRT
+## Updating a report

-## Triggering updates

-Some words at the beginning of a line in the body of a reply to a report will trigger updates of this report.
+Some words at the beginning of a line in the body of a reply to a report trigger an update of this report.

 E.g. if a line in your reply to a bug report starts with `Confirmed.`, the bug report will be updated as "Confirmed" in Woof!.